-Water can help to reduce the appearance of wrinkles, according to new research.
+Water can also help to reduce the appearance of wrinkles, according to research.

 Almost 1 in 5 women who drank 1.5 litres of water per day saw a reduction in wrinkles after 6 weeks - without making any other changes to their diet.

 As well as wrinkle-busting, it's said to give us sparkly eyes, clear our skin of spots and make us look glowing and healthy.
 But water has lots of benefits for your health too.

 Almost two thirds of our body is made up of water, so it's no wonder that when we don't drink enough we start to suffer.

 Government guidelines reckon we should try and drink at least eight glasses a day and some nutritionists claim that a staggering 80% of us are walking around dehydrated!
 This lack of fluid could affect your health, your weight and even your job - here we've rounded up 9 more benefits of water.